liphlab/liph-website/content/teaching/SMoCS-19-20.md

 title = "Statistical Mechanics of Complex Systems"

 # Project summary to display on homepage.
-summary = "Bachelor's Degree in Mathematical Engineering and Physics of Data"
+summary = "Master's Degree in Mathematical Engineering and Physics of Data"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["current-course", "bachelor-course"]
+tags = ["current-course", "master-course"]

 # Optional external URL for project (replaces project detail page).
 external_link = "https://en.didattica.unipd.it/off/2018/LM/IN/IN2191/001PD/INP5070381/N0"